 To promote and encourage the appreciation of America’s only

-original art form.
-Jazz Music.
-To afford an opportunity for its
+original art form Jazz Music.
+To allow its

 members, and the community at large, to enjoy JAZZ in an

-atmosphere of good-fellowship, all within a comfortable and safe
+an atmosphere of good fellowship, all within a comfortable and safe

 environment.
 Also, to instill in the youth of our community a

 knowledge and appreciation of the music while sponsoring and

 encouraging young musicians to study and perform the music